Bisti Badlands Fall Photo Workshop

 Our goal is to maximize your photography while you are here.
 This can mean short nights and not a lot of sleep.
 We will utilize the middle of the day for naps, rest breaks, and post-processing sessions.

-This workshop is rated Difficult for activity level.
+This workshop is rated Active for activity level.
 No long hikes are planned but participants should be able to hike a cumulative 2-4 miles over relatively flat terrain each day to get to the shooting locations while carrying their photo gear.
 The workshop will conclude by 11AM on the last day.
 You can either head back home after that time or spend additional days in the area.

 Bisti Badlands Photo Workshop